Kimbsy/y-combinator-animation/script.md

 > A method for achieving unbounded recursion through fixed-point combinatorial instantiation of self-applicative lambda abstractions

-Okayyy I mean that's pretty thorough, and we've got to presume technically correct.
+So I mean that's pretty thorough, and we've got to presume technically correct.
 But it's not terribly enlightening.

 So what do we do when the documentation goes over our head?
 That's right we dive blindly into the source code in the hopes that it will all start making sense.
 So let's look at an implementation of the Y Combinator in Clojure.